Quantum time dilation in a gravitational field: Model

 \section{Model}

-Analysis of composite quantum systems in gravitational fields is of fundamental theoretical interest as experiments are beginning to probe regimes in which description based on adding background Newtonian gravitational potential to the Schr\"odinger equation is not enough~\cite{Colella1975,Kasevich1992}.
-Specifically, coupling between internal and center-of-mass degrees of freedom has no classical analogue and implies, e.g., gravitationally induced quantum dephasing~\cite{Zych2011,Pikovski2015,Pang2016}, interferometric gravitational wave detection~\cite{Gao2018}, quantum tests of the classical equivalence principle~\cite{Schlippert2014}, and proposals for quantum versions of the equivalence principle~\cite{viola_testing_1997,anastopoulos_equivalence_2018,Zych2018}.
+Analysis of composite quantum systems in gravitational fields is of fundamental theoretical interest as experiments are beginning to probe regimes in which a description based on adding a background Newtonian gravitational potential to the Schr\"odinger equation is not enough~\cite{Colella,Kasevich1992}.
+Specifically, coupling between internal and center-of-mass degrees of freedom has no classical analogue and implies, e.g., gravitationally induced quantum dephasing~\cite{Zych2011,Pikovski2015,Pang2016}, interferometric gravitational wave detection~\cite{Gao2018}, quantum tests of the classical equivalence principle~\cite{Schlippert2014}, and proposals for quantum versions of the equivalence principle~\cite{Viola1997,Anastopoulos2018,Zych2018}.

 Usually, accounting for relativistic corrections in light-matter interactions is achieved through the addition of effects known from classical physics, such as second-order Doppler shifts, velocity-dependent masses, and time dilation due to relative motion or gravitational effects.
-Such approaches are dangerous on their own because they do not guarantee self-consistency and usually rely on classical concepts such as worldline or redshift.
+Such approaches are dangerous on their own because they do not guarantee self-consistency and usually rely on classical concepts such as worldlines or redshifts.
 One example of problems arising in such a context includes spurious `friction' experienced by a moving and decaying atom~\cite{Sonnleitner2017}, which was later resolved by a proper relativistic treatment~\cite{Sonnleitner2018}.
-For the gravity-free case, atom-field interaction has been rigorously derived to leading relativistic order~\cite{Sonnleitner2018}, while extension to gravity was initially done by Marzlin in 1995~\cite{Marzlin1995}; however, the full first-order post-Newtonian expansion has only recently been presented by Schwartz and Giulini~\cite{Schwartz2019}.
-This derivation was further extended to the systems of non-zero total charge, and used to obtain the relativistic frequency shifts of ionic clocks in a rigorous way \cite{Martinez-Lahuerta2022}.
+For the gravity-free case, atom-field interactions have been rigorously derived to leading relativistic order~\cite{Sonnleitner2018}, while the extension to gravity was initially done by Marzlin in 1995~\cite{Marzlin1995}; however, the full first-order post-Newtonian expansion has only recently been presented by Schwartz and Giulini~\cite{Schwartz2019}.
+This derivation was further extended to the systems of nonzero total charge and used to obtain relativistic frequency shifts of ionic clocks in a rigorous way \cite{Martinez-Lahuerta2022}.